Mahbub-Ferdous/Mahbub-Ferdous/README.md

 > Junior Software Engineer <br />
 > Tech enthusiast, Problem solver, Passionate Engineer

-I am passionate about backend engineering, REST-API, backend API, databases, microservices, agile(Scrum) environment and good software development practices and principles.
+I am passionate about backend engineering, REST-API, backend API, databases, microservices, agile(Scrum) environment and good software development practices and principles.Love to write code for Frontend.

 I am autodidact to exploring new areas of science and technologies, love to solve problems and constantly learn from upcoming new tecnology
 I am very passionate about SRE( Site Reliability Engineering ).
-I want to be a SRE Engineer so everyday i spend at least 5 hour to knowing upcoming new technology.
+I want to be a SRE Engineer so everyday i spend at least 3 hour to knowing upcoming new technology.

 ### Technologies I am learning and worked with :